MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOStructuralNavigationCacheWebState.md

 ```

 ## DESCRIPTION
-The Set-SPOStructuralNavigationCacheWebState cmdlet can be used to enable or disable caching for a web in a site collection.[Learn more](https://support.office.com/en-us/article/structural-navigation-and-performance-f163053f-8eca-4b9c-b973-36b395093b43).
+The Set-SPOStructuralNavigationCacheWebState cmdlet can be used to enable or disable caching for a web in a site collection.
+[Learn more](https://support.office.com/article/structural-navigation-and-performance-f163053f-8eca-4b9c-b973-36b395093b43).

 ## EXAMPLES